 Management of a supply chain follows:

-The value chain gives a company the ability to create value exceeding the cost of providing its good or service to customers, through five steps:
+The value chain gives a company the ability to create value exceeding the cost of providing its goods or service to customers, through five steps:

 Maximising the activities in any one of these steps allows a company to have a competitive advantage over its industry competitors.

 A successful value chain needs connections between consumer demand and what a company produces.
-Value chains main focus is on product testing, innovation, research and development and marketing.
+A value chain’s main focus is on product testing, innovation, research and development and marketing.

 Value and supply chain risks differentiate from finance and business process risks as they cannot typically be quantified using historical data, but instead require considerable expert judgment.
 The only way to predict these risks and their impacts on your business is to have customised “real” investments and strategic change plans- these help you in creating near-term value by changing risk perceptions, and long-term value by changing risk exposure.

 Using the expertise of a professional grant writer who has a deep understanding of the nuances and benefits supply and value chains can have on your business can help to highlight your business’ stability and potential to succeed.
-So, let us help to translate this information into a language that the funders will understand.
-Give your project the best chance of securing grant funding by getting in contact with the Granted team.
+So, let us help you to translate this information into a language that funders can understand.
+Give your project the best chance of securing grant funding by getting in contact with the Granted Consultancy team.